3vincent/nextcloud-back/README.md

 # nextcloud-backup

 This bash script makes a full backup of a nextcloud installation on a LAMP Stack Server.
+The script is following the [official guide](https://docs.nextcloud.com/server/latest/admin_manual/maintenance/backup.html).

 There are a few requirements: `tar` `gzip` `pv` `du` `mysqldump` need to be installed on your system.